mbabynames search ✿

 Philip Cash

-Philip, meaning "noble and strong", pairs with Cash, meaning "hollow".
+Philip, meaning "lover of horses", pairs with Cash, meaning "hollow".
 The meanings point in complementary directions.
 At 2 syllables, Philip needs a shorter middle to stay balanced.
 Cash does that.

 Philip Kane

-The meaning of Philip is "noble and strong"; Kane is "warrior".
+The meaning of Philip is "lover of horses"; Kane is "warrior".
 There is a natural balance between the two.
 At 2 syllables, Philip needs a shorter middle to stay balanced.
 Kane does that.

 Flowing and rhythmic